Frequent Questions—Offshore Wind and Whales

 Large whale necropsies are very complicated, requiring many people and typically heavy equipment (front loaders, etc.).
 Some whales are found dead floating offshore, and need to be towed to land for an examination.
-There can be limitations on the location where the whale stranded, including protected lands (parks or concerns for other endangered species) and accessibility (remote areas, tides that prevent access at times of day).
+There can be limitations for access and using heavy equipment depending on the location where the whale stranded, including protected lands (parks or concerns for other endangered species) and accessibility (remote areas, tides that prevent access at times of day).
 Also, necropsies are the most informative when the animal died relatively recently.
 Some whales are not found until they are already decomposed, which limits the amount of information that can be obtained.
 Finally, funding is limited, and varies by location and stranding network partner.

 Who are NOAA Fisheries’ marine mammal stranding network partners?